divyanshS/mic-mute-python/mac/README.md

 - `python app.py`
 - You can use this to run it in background with minimal effort: `nohup python app.py &`

+<b>🔴🔴This app internally reduces/increases the input sound on mac it has no access to restrict the input.
+So if any other app wants, it can unmute the input.
+Hence, you can look at the icon to know if the input is on or off.</b>
 <hr/>

 <p>Mute State Icon</p>